nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 (This will replace any older version of this app.)

-## Running this APK using the Guest Science Manager.
+## Running this APK using the Guest Science Manager

 Connect to LLP in several terminals.
 In one, start the ROS nodes on the bot:

   roslaunch astrobee astrobee.launch mlp:=mlp llp:=llp